Tony-Chen-Melbourne/bcggtheme/README.md

 `extrafont::font_import()`

 This will take a few minutes to do its thing, after which you're good to go.

+Currently the package only works on Windows computers.
+That isn't a major problem given that BCG uses windows computers, but is something which I'd like to fix in future versions of this package.

 The vignettes file explains how the package works.